ardanlabs/gotraining/topics/go/README.md

 **Average Developer**

 You must be aware of who you are on your team.
-When hiring new people, you must be aware of where they fall.
-The code must be written for the average developer to comprehend.
-If you are below average, you have the responsibility to come up to speed.
-If you are the expert, you have the responsibility to reduce being clever.
+When hiring new people, you must be aware of where the new person falls.
+Code must be written for the average developer to comprehend.
+If you are below average for your team, you have the responsibility to work to be average.
+If you are above average, you have the responsibility to reduce writing clever code and coach/mentor.

 **Quotes**